cocotb/cocotb/docs/source/library_reference.rst

     .. versionchanged:: 2.0
         Renamed from ``PYGPI_ENTRY_POINT``.

+.. envvar:: PYGPI_DEBUG

+    Enable additional debug functionality in the PyGPI.
+    Includes verbose log messages tracing the code execution path through the PyGPI.
+    The messages are logged at GPI log level ``TRACE``, so :envvar:`GPI_LOG_LEVEL` must be set to ``TRACE`` in order to see tracing messages during early PyGPI startup.

+    .. versionadded:: 2.1

 The ``cocotb.simulator`` module is the Python :keyword:`import`-able interface to the PyGPI.
 It should not be considered public API, but is documented here for developers of cocotb.